Contributing writer, MacworldJUN 6, 2023 1:30 am PDT

 Embarrassed by its cylinder Mac Pro, Apple went back to the drawing board—actually 2006’s original Mac Pro drawing board, which itself was just the drawing board used for the Power Mac G5.
 Apple didn’t waste its drawing boards.

-The Mac Pro is again a hulking metallic beast.
-Like 2006’s Mac Pro, it has holes at the front; this time with the cheesegrater side for hard cheese, unlike the 2006 soft-cheesegrater look.
-Fully loaded, the new Mac Pro costs nearly $55,000, an expense claim even a banker would choke on, although that does include a set of $400 stainless steel wheels.
+The new Mac Pro was again a hulking metallic beast.
+Like 2006’s Mac Pro, it had holes at the front; this time with the cheesegrater side for really hard cheese, unlike the 2006 soft-cheesegrater look that could handle only crumbly cheddar.
+Fully loaded, the new Mac Pro cost nearly $55,000, an expense claim even a banker would choke on, although that does include a set of $400 stainless steel wheels.

 Mac Studio (2022)